entozoon/christian-slater/README.md

 ### Directory Structure
 All theme files should be located within a single source directory.
-By default, Slater looks for a `/src` directory in your project root.
+By default, christian-slater looks for a `/src` directory in your project root.

 To adjust this, specify an `in` prop on your config:
 ```javascript